FabMatic Continuous Printing

 FabMatic automatically disables when:

-- HMS errors or warnings occur (including filament runout)
+- HMS errors or warnings occur (including filament runout, dirty camera, etc.)

 - External printer use is detected (via slicer, Handy app, etc.)